 3. Reading to your kids.
 My kids love when I read to them.
 This is something that we usually do at night.
 Although sometimes they will bring books into my bed when we wake up and we’ll start our day with a story!

-5. Start a reading program.
+5. Library reading.
 Our library is offering a fun summer reading program for kids.
 If they read 10 books, they are entered in a drawing for the chance to win dinner for 4 at the top of the Space Needle.
-My daughter is convinced she is going to win, so she is devouring books!
-You could find something local in your community doing this or create something fun just within your family.

-7. Celebrate your books after you’re done reading.
+7. Celebrate your books.
 This summer I’ve started a fun Storybook Summer series on Make and Takes sharing all sorts of fun books for kids and ways to celebrate them when you’re finished reading.
 There are recipes, crafts, and silly activities.
-It’s a great way to give your most recently finished book a little extra love.

-8. Make a reading chart to help motivate them.
+8. Reading charts.
 I love this fun idea for an Incentive Reading Chart from Mariel of Or so she says.
 She wrote on Make and Takes all about reading with kids and a fun motivational chart to keep them reading.

-9. Take books to the park or other fun places to read.
-Switch up the scenery by taking a basket or bag of books to the park.
+9. Take books with you.
 There’s nothing better than finding a nice shady tree to read in the cool summer breeze!

-10. Family reading time, when we read a book all together.
-I love to do “Read Alouds” with my kids.
-That’s where we pick a chapter book to read together, I read and then my 9 year old son takes some turns.
+10. Family reading time.
 We usually choose a book that my 6 and 4 year old will like to listen to as well.
 Right now we’re reading The Emerald Atlas.
 It’s a little spookier, so it’s been a fun one to read together.